Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 “Yeah.
 I found a little opening and started moving stuff,” Edert said of his table hop.
 “I don’t know, I was so excited.”

+The school is tiny.
+The players are small.
+It makes no sense.
+Yet this is what March is about, right?

-They were the third No. 15 seed ever to reach the Sweet 16.
+The Peacocks were the third No. 15 seed ever to reach the Sweet 16.
 Florida Gulf Coast in 2013 and Oral Roberts last year both failed to reach the regional final.
+Only two 12 seeds have made it to a regional final.

 Meanwhile, a Final Four berth remains elusive for Boilermakers coach Matt Painter and his perennial Big Ten contender.